Campus Coronavirus Updates

-The Mental Health at Iowa website offers a central library of articles about coping, managing, and recovering during the COVID-19 crisis and beyond.
+The Mental Health at Iowa website offers a central library of articles about coping, managing, and recovering.

 Stress is a natural response to crisis.
 Consult the resources below to understand the signs of stress, when to take action, and how to help yourself, your colleagues, and anyone you care about.
 Employee Assistance Program staff can offer additional advice and services, including free, confidential counseling for University of Iowa employees.